Jim Holvay: The MOB first to feature The Chicago Horn Rock Sound

 One goal was to help finance school tuition by playing clubs with a "dream" band.
-November 1965, Sistak posed the question to Holvay.
+In November 1965, Sistak posed the question to Holvay.
 "Jim.
 If you could wave a magic wand, what kind've [sic] a group would you put together?"
 Holvay responded, "I'd put together an ass-kicking horn band with the best musicians I could find.
 We'd play soul music and have the greatest live show that ever existed.
 It's never been done before."
 After seeing an old gangster movie on a late night movie TV channel on WGN, Holvay came up with the concept for the group.
 The name of that old movie was called The MOB.
 The group will have a full blown horn section, singers, etc., so there'll be a mob of people on stage.
 Being from a gangster town, the group will wear pinstripe suits, black shirts, white ties and carnations.

 WLS Radio may have been the first station to break "Cherish" by The Association, which went to number one and subsequently spread across the country.
 The record label flew The Association out to Chicago to thank the jocks at the station for playing the record and making it number one.
 After their visit to the radio station, Terry Kirkman and the guys said that they asked who the hot band was in town.
 The jocks told the fellas, "Go see The MOB out at a club near O'Hare". (i.e. The Wine and Roses) The MOB met The Association and became good friends, which resulted in The MOB becoming their opening act on a lot of their college dates (years later, The Association's manager Pat Collechio, became The MOB's manager).

-The Association flew back home to LA and told Capitol Records that they need to sign this great band which they had just seen in Chi Town.
-Within a few weeks, The MOB recorded in Studio A at the famous Capitol Records tower on Vine Street in Hollywood.
-It may have been believe Nik Venet who produced three songs that Gary and Jimmy had written.
+The Association flew back home to Los Angeles and told Capitol Records that they need to sign this great band which they had just seen in Chicago.
+Within a few weeks, The MOB recorded in Studio A at the Capitol Records tower on Vine Street in Hollywood.
+It may have been Nik Venet who produced three songs that Beisbier and Holvay had written.
 After that session, The MOB flew back home to continue residency at The Wine and Roses and waited to hear what the verdict was on our newly created horn rock sound.
-Note, at that time, every group in Chicago consisted of two guitars, bass and drums or maybe a Vox organ or a sax.

 Sal Innucci (the then President of Capitol Records) heard the tracks and said, "Dump the horns and add more guitars".
-The group wasn't going to do that because that's not who the group was.
+The group was not going to do that because that is not who the group was.
 The MOB felt they had something different and unique that would separate us from all of the Beatle influenced bands there were happening at the time.